yrutschle/sslh/doc/max_connections.md

 will drop connections after probing if the count is exceeded.
 This should help in keeping SSH connections available even if an attacker is stuffing other protocols.
-Currently this does not work for forking protocols (support is planned).

 - you can set `max_connections` for each `listen` entry.
 So the `sslh` process for each port will limit the number of